Steve Heighway

 Stephen Derek Heighway (born 25 November 1947) is an Irish former footballer who played as a winger.
 He was part of the successful Liverpool team of the 1970s.
 Following his eleven-year spell at the club, he was ranked 23rd in the 100 Players Who Shook The Kop poll.
+He has become immortalised in a Kop chant in recognition, for what the club's official site states, for having "dazzled audiences the length of the country."

+Signed by Bill Shankly for Liverpool while a university student playing non-league football, Heighway won five English league championships, an FA Cup, a Football League Cup, two European Cups, two UEFA Cups, and a UEFA Super Cup.
+At international level he had 26 caps for the Republic of Ireland.

-Heighway became academy director at Liverpool in a period when the club welcomed players including Steven Gerrard, Steve McManaman, Robbie Fowler and Jamie Carragher.
+Heighway became academy director at Liverpool in a period when the club welcomed players including Steven Gerrard, Steve McManaman, Robbie Fowler, Jamie Carragher and Michael Owen.
+His teams won the FA Youth Cup three times.
 He retired in 2007 but later rejoined the Liverpool Academy in a consulting role, which he held until retiring again in 2022.